On or around 04/10/2020 (Settlement preliminarily approval)

 On September 27, 2017, the Court issued an Order appointing Lead Plaintiff and Counsel.
 Lead Plaintiffs filed an amended Complaint on December 8.
 Defendant filed a Motion to Dismiss the amended Complaint on February 20, 2018.
 On September 27, the Court issued an Order granting in part and denying in part Defendant's Motion to Dismiss.

 On July 31, 2019, Plaintiffs filed a Motion for Class Certification.
 On February 4, 2020, the Court issued an Order denying the Motion for Class Certification.
+On March 3, the parties entered into a Stipulation of Settlement.
+The Court granted preliminary approval of the Settlement on April 10.

 Company & Securities Information